 © Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Heavy Anti-aircraft battery on Arne Hill is a Second World War defensive installation located in Dorset.
-The battery formed part of the extensive air defence network constructed across southern England during the 1940s to protect against German aerial attack.
-The site comprises the physical remains of gun emplacements and associated structures typical of heavy anti-aircraft batteries of the period, which were equipped to engage enemy aircraft at significant altitude.
-As a scheduled monument, it represents an important element of Britain's home defence infrastructure during the Second World War and preserves evidence of the military engineering and strategic priorities of wartime England.
+The battery formed part of the air defence network protecting the Dorset coast and inland areas against German aerial attack during the 1940s.
+The site comprises the physical remains of gun emplacements and associated structures typical of heavy anti-aircraft batteries of the period, which were equipped to engage enemy aircraft at altitude.
+Such batteries represented a crucial component of Britain's home defence infrastructure during the conflict and the Arne Hill installation survives as archaeological evidence of wartime defensive preparations in the region.

 Heavy Anti-aircraft battery on Arne Hill is a scheduled monument protected by Historic England under reference 1019409.
 View the official record →